 5. Brood box

-The brood box is the life line of the honeybee colony.
+The brood box is the lifeline of the honeybee colony.
 It is ideally the home where the bees live and young ones are raised.
 The queen bee lays eggs in the brood box.
 The Beehaus beehive comes with 10 brood frames that have wax foundation sheets.

 This helps keep the box at an elevated position, making it easy for the beekeeper when working on the beehive.
-It also helps keep the box entrance away from cold air that can easily get into the beehive.
+It also helps keep the box entrance away from the cold air that can easily get into the beehive.
 The legs are sturdy and provide sufficient space for keeping tools when working on the hive.

 The Beehaus hive entrance has a landing board that is sheltered from rain and wind.
 It acts as an entry and exit point for the honeybees.
 There are two entrances in this hive since it can be used as two separate hives.
-A stainless steel entrance block is also available and is used for temporary closure of the hive.
+A stainless steel entrance block is also available and is used for the temporary closure of the hive.
 A wasp guard also helps support the bees in defending the colony from wasp attacks.